dbeaudoinfortin/HeatMaps/README.md

 # HeatMaps

-Easily create beautiful custom heat maps in only a few lines of Java code.
+Easily create beautiful custom heat maps in only a few lines of Java code!

 I orginally developed this code for the [NAPS Data Analysis Toolbox](https://github.com/dbeaudoinfortin/NAPSDataAnalysis) and now I have spun it out into its own project so others can also benefit from it.

-## How To Use
+## Getting Started

-Add the following to your pom.xml:
+Add the following to your `pom.xml`:

 ```xml
 <dependency>